-The main impact of sanctions and US diplomatic pressure to date has been in reducing Iran's capacity to export.
-The EIA reports that, 117
+The main impact of sanctions and US diplomatic pressure was to reduce Iran's capacity to export.
+The EIA reported in February 2012 that,157

 Due to the poor investment climate and international political pressure, some international oil companies including Repsol, Shell, and Total have divested from Iran's natural gas sector.
 In response, Iran has looked toward eastern firms, like state-owned Indian Oil Corp., China's Sinopec, and Russia's Gazprom to take an increased role in Iranian natural gas upstream development.
 Activity from these sources has also been on the decline due to logistical difficulties experienced as a result of sanctions on technology and financial transactions.